CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Exception-BuildingInfo-..._Data-failed.md

+# Exception BuildingInfo ..._Data failed

 Will finish this later but just jotting down some notes for now so I don't forget...

 If you see stuff like this, usually a road asset, or asset containing a road asset, it's due to missing DLC such as Mass Transit, Industries or After Dark.

 ```
 Custom Assets: 1908620939.Hwy3-4-2-2_On-Ramp_Data: NetInfo missing